weskempa-liferay/liferay-openai-demo-wizard/README.md

 - **Warehouses with with Latitude and Longitude**
 - **Wiki Nodes and Pages**

-As we move forward, expect more options for different content types.
-A big shoutout to Steven Lu for the inspiration and knowledge that brought this functionality to life!
-Cheers!
+As we move forward, expect more options and deeper integrations for content types.

 ![Wizard Dashboard](https://github.com/weskempa-liferay/liferay-openai-demo-wizard/assets/68334638/5f4f6f98-24c5-4785-8ac8-da12b75661da)